 Both SR and EC were performed at three towers, EC alone at four towers, and SR alone at two towers (Table 1).
 For towers with EC, the latent energy closure method was used to close the energy balance.
 Where both SR and EC were performed, the difference between mean LE was very small (<1%), suggesting that LE values from SR and EC are comparable.

 Surface energy balance algorithm

-The surface energy balance algorithm (SEBAL) calculates an evaporative fraction at the moment of satellite overpass as the residual in the surface energy balance:
+The surface energy balance algorithm for land (SEBAL) calculates an evaporative fraction (Ʌ) at the moment of satellite overpass as the residual in the surface energy balance equation: